 Wellness & Massage Therapy

-To succeed in Massage Therapy and Wellness, students will need to demonstrate strong problem-solving skills to evaluate symptoms and determine the best course of therapy.
-Interpersonal skills, empathy and curiosity about holistic health are also essential for success in the field.
+To succeed in Massage Therapy and Wellness, students will need to demonstrate strong problem-solving skills to evaluate symptoms and determine the best treatment strategy.
+Interpersonal skills, empathy, compassion and curiosity about holistic/integrative health are also essential for success in the field.

 The Wellness/Massage Therapy Program at Skyline College